Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 The most logical place to buy mustache wax is a drugstore.
 But you’ll rarely find anything labeled as such.
 So, you take what seems the nearest thing: a beard balm that promises hold.
 Let’s call it a “strategic marketing ambiguity.”

-Get a product that actually calls itself “mustache wax.”
-It’s not usually intended to condition, but it will sculpt, shape, and smooth.
+You need a product that actually calls itself “mustache wax.”
+It isn’t usually intended to condition, but it will sculpt, shape, and smooth.

 Look for it online or ask your barber.